Georgegriff/griffadev/src/posts/react-hooks-mutations/react-hooks-mutations.md

 - "React is NOT a framework, it’s a JavaScript library." - I call it a framework just because it annoys people, for some reason, and I will continue to do so.
 - "This is just an opinion piece" - ?????
 It's a blog post?

-Anyways... to the article, I promise the above is the only sarcastic/cynical part of the post and I think there that there is some useful learning in this story to help me grow and hopefully others can find it useful to when working with the React framework.
+Anyways... to the article, I promise the above is the only sarcastic/cynical part of the post and I think that there is some useful learning in this story to help me grow and hopefully others can find it useful to when working with the React framework.

 ## The scenario